kuronekozero/AnkiVocabHelper/README.md

 ## Getting Started
 Github SUCKS and not allowing anyone to clone this repo because I didn't pay for git LFS...
-Give me a minute, I'll try to fix this problem today, for now just don't do anything, you want be able to lounch .EXE file if you'll try to clone this repo.
+Give me a minute, I'll try to fix this problem today, for now just don't do anything, you won't be able to lounch .EXE file if you'll try to clone this repo.

 ## Running the Application